Steven Bergwijn: Ajax

 On 8 July 2022, Bergwijn returned to the Netherlands, signing a five-year contract with Ajax.
 The transfer fee paid to Tottenham Hotspur was of €31.25 million.
 This was the most expensive transfer in the history of the Eredivisie, breaking the record set when Ajax bought Sébastien Haller in 2021 (€22.5 million).
 On 14 August 2022, he scored a hat-trick in a 6–1 win over Groningen.
+On 8 August 2023 Bergwijn was announced by Ajax as their new captain replacing the recently departing Dušan Tadic.

+Al-Ittihad

+On 2 September 2024, Bergwijn signed a three-year contract with Al-Ittihad.

 International career

 Bergwijn earned his first full international call up when Ronald Koeman named him in the Netherlands squad in October 2018.
 He made his debut as a starter on 13 October 2018 in a 3–0 2018–19 UEFA Nations League A victory over Germany.

+Bergwijn was named in the final Netherlands squad for the 2022 FIFA World Cup.

+On 29 May 2024, Bergwijn was named in the Netherlands' squad for UEFA Euro 2024.

+On 3 September 2024, the day after Bergwijn's move to Saudi Arabia, Dutch manager Ronald Koeman said that Bergwijn would not be called up to represent the national team anymore, citing "lack of sporting ambition" as the main reason for his decision.